bechnokid/11ty-neocities/src/resources/status-cafe/feed-reader.md

 ---
 title: Creating a Feed Reader from StatusCafe
-shortTitle: StatusCafe Feed Tutorial
+shortTitle: Feed Tutorial
-displayOrder: 4
+displayOrder: 1
-description: A tutorial on how to create a feed reader directly from [StatusCafe](https://status.cafe/).
+description: A tutorial on how to create a feed reader directly from [StatusCafe](https://status.cafe/) to apply to your website.
 prism: true
 summary: "**NOTE:** The examples will not work if JavaScript is disabled."
-redirect_from: [/resources/tut_statuscafefeed]
+redirectFrom: [/resources/tut_statuscafefeed, /resources/statuscafefeed]
+tags: statusCafe
 ---

 StatusCafe is great, so here's a tutorial on how to make a microblog out of it to put on your own site!